 As you build your supply chain models, it is important to manage a model’s level of detail and complexity by scaling and adjusting the four supply chain entities appropriately.
 The discussion that follows shows how to do this.
 And other useful modeling techniques are also presented to help you create accurate and insightful supply chain models.

-When you open new facilities, you generally want to have a week or 10 days of products on-hand to meet daily demand.
+When you open new facilities, you generally want to have a week or 10 days of products on-hand at the facilities to meet daily demand.
 As a practice, most companies have a bit more on-hand inventory at new facilities than they actually expect to need, but this extra amount acts as a buffer against uncertainty.
 After all the analysis is done, a new facility is still a new facility with no history, so there is uncertainty.
 On-hand amounts can always be adjusted later in simulations for following planning cycles (scroll down to TIMELINE to see more about sales and operations planning, or S&OP, cycles).

 There must be at least two days of product on-hand to meet demand at any facility (new or existing).
 One day is needed for new supplies to reach a facility, and at least one day’s supply of product will be consumed in the “Day 0” calculations that start all simulations (scroll down to “DAY 0″ CALCULATIONS AND ADJUSTMENTS” to see more about these calculations).